soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 6. You may use keyboard shortcuts to execute the cells, such as **Ctrl+Enter** to execute a single cell, or **Shift+Enter** to execute a cell and move to the next one below.

 7. Run all of the cells in the notebook and read the instructions and explanations to understand how the model is trained and deployed.
-You will need to provide values in the `Cmd 60` cell.
+You will need to provide values in the `Cmd 56` cell.

 8. Copy the scoring web service URL from the last cell's result after executing it.
 You will use this value to update a setting in your Azure function in the next exercise to let it know where the model is deployed.

-> You are not required to run the _Generated-signal-visualizations_ notebook for this lab.
-This notebook only contains the visualizations for the training data and is available for your reference.

 ## Exercise 7: Create an Azure Function to predict pump failure